Our MSc by Research Agricultural and Food Economics allows you to develop your research skills for applied agricultural economics and marketing.

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

-Entry requirements: You are normally required to have a good first- or second-class honours degree (or equivalent from a university outside the UK).
-An intermediate knowledge of microeconomics and quantitative methods is preferred, but strong applicants with little or no prior training in economics may be admitted provided they attend a pre-sessional course.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK.
+Additional programme-specific requirements, where applicable, are outlined below.
+You will need an intermediate knowledge of microeconomics and quantitative methods.
+Strong applicants with little or no training in economics may be admitted provided you attend a pre-sessional economics course.

 What will you study?